 Keep the Guidelines where they are, and create additional support material that helps users find what they’re looking for (such as a wizard or question tree that links people directly to the relevant part of the specification)

-Keep the Guidelines where they are, and provide a supporting Guide to WCAG for the general public
+Keep the Guidelines where they are, and provide a supporting ‘Guide to WCAG’ for the general public

 A plain language version of these sections could also be considered.
 We are conscious that previous iterations of WCAG have been developed to articulate technical information, but a plain language version in addition to the main standard will allow more people to understand the guidelines.